-Oxford and Cambridge (collectively known as ‘Oxbridge’) attract a large number of Concord applicants each year.
+Oxford and Cambridge ( sometimes collectively known as ‘Oxbridge’) attract a large number of Concord applicants each year.

 It is only possible to apply to one of these universities, so careful consideration should be given to which one is best for the individual: this should focus on the course offered, the nature of the city, the college and the details of the application process for that subject (in the context of the student’s personal strengths and interests).

 All offers from Oxford or Cambridge are made after the student has attended for interview.
 It is likely that a student could face at least two interviews (and we have known one or two face as many as seven!).
 Such interviews test the candidate’s ability to communicate and to ‘think on their feet’.
 This is a very different skill-set to traditional academic study.
 A successful interview requires the student to communicate confidently, intelligently and with intellectual accuracy.
 This is not an easy skill, and considerable support is given to encourage students to be self-critical of their communication skills.
 This includes interview workshops, mock interview practice and the opportunity to attend specialist bespoke interview training days.
 There is also an opportunity to participate in an online mentoring programme involving top Concord alumni known as ‘Concord Online’.
 Furthermore, students who will face the challenge of interviews are encouraged to get involved in specific opportunities that will cultivate this skill, including public speaking and academic discussion groups.